dragapult-xyz/open-banapass/README.md

 Please see below for a table of Banapassport API versions for known titles.
 This does not appear to be important for the execution of the software, however may be worth looking into if you experience issues.
+If you have any version numbers to add, please feel free to open an issue or pull request.

 | Game | Version Number |
 | ---- | -------------- |
 | Maximum Tune 6 | `Ver 1.6.0` |
 | Maximum Tune 6R | `Ver 1.6.1` |

-Please feel free to submit more values for this table if you are able.

 ## Special thanks
  - [Luna](https://github.com/ry00001) - Original version